5genesis/Dispatcher/README.md

     PATH=/

 The config file template already includes the *validator* and the *mano* modules as they are included within the *Dispatcher*.
 They are already configured and **should not be touched**.

+During the installation process you will be asked for a couple of simple questions: One of them is whether you want the *Authentication module* installed as well or not, so it is completely optional.

 Once edited properly, the configuration will be applied and the containers built, based on the config file we have just created (*dispatcher.conf*):